goksinb/new-group1-project/README.md

 I integrated a direct link to Netflix, accessible via an arrow button in the popup.
 This feature provides users with quick access to potential streaming options for the selected content.

 Design:
-Using CSS, I crafted a visually appealing and responsive design for the popup window.
+Using CSS, I crafted a visually appealing and design for the popup window.
 This ensures that the component looks great and functions well across various device sizes and screen resolutions.

 ### **Mohamed**